Johnson Rice slashes price target on Conoco Phillips [COP] – find out why.

 COP Stock Performance Analysis:

-Conoco Phillips [COP] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.22.
-With this latest performance, COP shares gained by 1.73% in over the last four-week period, additionally sinking by -5.97% over the last 6 months – not to mention a rise of 3.03% in the past year of trading.
+Conoco Phillips [COP] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.67.
+With this latest performance, COP shares gained by 0.51% in over the last four-week period, additionally sinking by -1.40% over the last 6 months – not to mention a rise of 8.67% in the past year of trading.

 Insight into Conoco Phillips Fundamentals: